isaacnmm/pestpolicy-hugo2XX/content/posts/where-do-bed-bugs-hide/index.md

 layout: post
 ---

 Bed bugs are tiny insects (1/4 inch in body length) and are a nuisance to humans their bites are painful and may cause anemia.
 You will mainly find these bloodsuckers in residential or public premises and public places.
-Nevertheless, its challenging to [locate their hideouts](https://extension.psu. edu/biology-habitat-and-management-of-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)).
-So, where do bed bugs hide?
+Nevertheless, its challenging to [locate their hideouts](https://extension.psu.edu/biology-habitat-and-management-of-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)).So, where do bed bugs hide?

 *Simply put, bed bugs hide in mattress seams, wall or floor cracks, bed frames, chair joints, second-hand furniture joints, couches, bedding, clothes seams, ceiling, and clothe shelves.
 Often, bed bugs hide during the day and appear at night when you are asleep. *